isayantan/ProxSkipVIP/README.md

 ## Performance on Data with Varying Heterogeneity
-In figure 7, we compare the perfromance of ProxSkip-VIP-FL, Local GDA and Local EG on data with varying heterogenity.
+In figure 7, we compare the perfromance of ProxSkip-GDA-FL, Local GDA and Local EG on data with varying heterogenity.
 To reproduce the plots of figure 7, please run the notebook [ProxSkip_Varying_Heterogenety.ipynb](ProxSkip_Varying_Heterogenety.ipynb).